kkysen/cstar/README.md

 ## Introduction
 C* is a general-purpose systems programming language.
 It is between the level of C and Zig on a semantic level, and syntactically it also borrows a lot from Rust (pun intended).
 It is meant primarily for programs that would otherwise be implemented in C for the speed, simplicity, and explicitness of the language, but want a few simple higher-level language constructs, more expressiveness, and some safety, but no so many overwhelming language features and implicit costs like in Rust, C++, or Zig.

 It has manual memory management (no GC) and uses LLVM as its primary codegen backend, so can be optimized as well as C, or even better in cases.
-All of C*'s higher-level language constructs are zero-cost, meaning none of those features give it any overhead over C, often lead to a highly-optimized style where in C you would take less efficient shortcuts (e.x. function pointers and type-erased generics).
+All of C*'s higher-level language constructs are zero-cost, meaning none of those features give it any overhead over C, which often lead to a highly-optimized style where in C you would take less efficient shortcuts (e.x. function pointers and type-erased generics) and use dangerous constructs like `goto`.
 In the future, it may also have a C backend so that it can target any architecture where there is a C compiler.

-While a general-purpose language, C* will probably have the most advantages when used in the embedded world.
-It's expressivity and high-level features combined with its relative simplicity, performance, and explicitness is a perfect match for many embedded programs.
+While a general-purpose language, C* will probably have the most advantages when used in systems and embedded programming.
+It's expressivity and high-level features combined with its relative simplicity, performance, and explicitness is a perfect match for many of these low-level systems and embedded programs.